All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can my doctor prescribe Mounjaro instead to get insurance coverage?

 Only if you have type 2 diabetes.
-Mounjaro is the same active ingredient (tirzepatide) but is FDA-approved for diabetes, not weight loss.
+Mounjaro is compounded formulations of the active ingredient (tirzepatide) but is FDA-approved for diabetes, not weight loss.
 Prescribing Mounjaro for weight loss in a patient without diabetes would be off-label, and insurance would likely deny it.

 Will I need to get prior authorization every year?